Gusto/ubuntu-eks-ami/README.md

 The [`amazon-eks-nodegroup.yaml`](amazon-eks-nodegroup.yaml) AWS CloudFormation template in this repository is provided to launch a node group with the new AMI ID that is returned when Packer finishes building.
+When using this template, you can simply choose to use the AMI (via the above search), rather than what is provided in the documentation.

 Note that there is important Amazon EC2 user data in this CloudFormation template that bootstraps the worker nodes when they are launched so that they can register with your Amazon EKS cluster.
 Your nodes cannot register properly without this user data.
 For more information, please take a look at the `files/bootstrap.sh` script

 ### Compatibility with CloudFormation Template